 Gala-style auction event

-- Pre-bidding excitement.
-One of the smartest strategies you can implement in your online charity auction is pre-bidding.
+- Pre-bidding excitement: One of the smartest strategies you can implement in your online charity auction is pre-bidding.
 Pre-bidding allows you to jumpstart your fundraising, build excitement for your main event, and extend the life of your auction.

-- Scoreboards.
-Use leaderboards and scoreboards via live stream to gamify your auction and get everyone focused on the goal of supporting your organization’s mission.
-Scoreboards spark healthy competition and make giving FUN!
+- Scoreboards: Use leaderboards and scoreboards via live stream to gamify your auction and get everyone focused on the goal of supporting your organization’s mission.
+Scoreboards spark healthy competition and make giving fun!

 Small group watch parties

-- Social Media Competition: Have individuals post pics of their viewing parties on social media and use a special hashtag.
+- Social media competition: Have individuals post pics of their viewing parties on social media and use a special hashtag.
 Reward your top 3 favorite posts or the posts with the most likes.
 You’ll be surprised what great (and free) visibility you can drive with this easy tactic.

 Having small groups gather together for your mission will create a community unique to your event and more memorable experiences for attendees.
 It’s an easy way to drive engagement and boost your hybrid event’s results.